logo

 Overview

 Persuasion is the last novel completed by Jane Austen (1775-1817) before her death.
 Written between the years 1815-1816 and published posthumously, the Regency-era novel centers on the engagements and marriages of a small circle of middle-class families, with particular attention to the social and private lives of women.
-Echoing character dynamics found throughout Austen’s works, the romantic protagonists must confront the nature of their individual pride before fully realizing their relationship.
-This guide references the 1998 Penguin Classics edition of Persuasion.
+Echoing character dynamics found throughout Austen’s works, the romantic protagonists must confront their individual pride before fully realizing their relationship.
+It has been adapted for television, film, theater, and radio, including the 2022 Netflix film starring Dakota Johnson.

 Plot Summary

 Sir Walter and the eldest Elliot sister, Elizabeth, go to Bath to secure their new home.
-Elizabeth’s friend Mrs. Clay goes with them, despite both Anne and Lady Russell disapproving of the association; they consider the widowed Mrs. Clay socially inferior and fear that she will entrap Sir Walter into marriage.
-Meanwhile, Anne goes to stay with her younger sister Mary Musgrove, the only married Elliot daughter.
+Elizabeth’s friend, Mrs. Clay, goes with them, despite both Anne and Lady Russell disapproving of the association; they consider the widowed Mrs. Clay socially inferior and fear that she will entrap Sir Walter into marriage.
+Meanwhile, Anne goes to stay with her younger sister, Mary Musgrove, the only married Elliot daughter.

 The extended Musgrove family embraces Anne enthusiastically, and she begins to overcome her shyness.
-Captain Wentworth comes to stay with his sister, Mrs. Croft, and quickly develops a daily routine of visiting the Musgroves.
+Captain Wentworth comes to stay with his sister and quickly develops a daily routine of visiting the Musgroves.
 Mary’s young sisters-in-law, Henrietta and Louisa Musgrove, are both eager to court Captain Wentworth, whose distinguished military service has made him wealthy and famous.
 Captain Wentworth and Anne hardly speak to each other and never mention the past.
-Anne suffers silently as she watches Wentworth flirt with the Musgrove girls, unable to declare her true feelings and certain he has not forgiven her for breaking their engagement years ago.
+Anne suffers silently as she watches Wentworth flirt with the Musgrove girls, unable to declare her true feelings and certain that he has not forgiven her for breaking their engagement years ago.

-As Henrietta is already engaged to her cousin, it becomes assumed that Captain Wentworth will propose to Louisa.
+As Henrietta is already engaged to her cousin, people assume that Captain Wentworth will propose to Louisa.
 However, during a group outing to Lyme, Louisa falls and suffers a head injury that keeps her on bed rest there for an extended period.
 During and directly following the accident, Anne’s levelheadedness proves an invaluable asset to the frightened family group.
 Wentworth begins to show interest in Anne again, and she hopes that her newfound confidence has attracted Wentworth’s notice and soothed his hurt feelings about the past.

 Anne travels to Bath to join her father, sister, and Mrs. Clay in their new home.
 Her father and sister treat her coolly and do not respect her, a stark contrast to the warm and familial Musgroves.
 However, Anne begins to assert her independence and confidence.
-She disagrees with Lady Russell on the good intentions of her cousin Mr. William Elliot, who has recently reconnected with Sir Walter after years of antagonistic estrangement.
-Anne visits her old school friend Mrs. Smith, a widow in poor circumstances and ill health.
-Anne’s family disapproves of this friendship, believing it will damage their reputation among the elite Bath families.
+She disagrees with Lady Russell on the good intentions of her cousin, Mr. William Elliot, who has recently reconnected with Sir Walter after years of antagonistic estrangement.
+Anne visits her old school friend, Mrs. Smith, a widow in poor circumstances and ill health.
+Anne’s family disapproves of this friendship, believing that it will damage their reputation among the elite Bath families.

 Anne learns that Mr. Elliot manipulated Mrs. Smith’s late husband into several disastrous financial decisions under the guise of friendship.
 Mrs. Smith reveals Mr. Elliot to be a selfish man who failed to assist her in reclaiming her income after her husband’s death.
 Mr. Elliot is in Bath to watch over Sir Walter and prevent him from marrying Mrs. Clay, thereby endangering Mr. Elliot’s own inheritance.
 Mr. Elliot’s interest in marrying Anne is also tied into these intentions.